aka “Self-driving Arachnids“

 Biology Cornerstone courses offer students an in-depth hands on experience in lab research.
 Students take the lead on designing, conducting, and analyzing their own research projects.
-My course, “Navigation in Scorpions,” is centered on the navigational capabilities and sensory biology of scorpions.
+My course, “Scorpion Navigation,” is centered on the navigational capabilities and sensory biology of scorpions.
 We build on our expertise and ask the student groups to come up with a research question, propose a hypothesis, and design and execute an experiments exploring key aspects of scorpion biology.
 We have had some great research projects over the years and you can click on the links below to view some of the manuscripts that the student groups have produced.
+See some action shots of students engaged in first-hand research in the course.

 Kelley S, Yut K, Kulkarni R, Gaffin DD (2019) Avoidance of rosemary oil by scorpions.
 Journal of Arachnology 47(1):159-161. link